 Taranga is stitched to a suspended cap and it narrows down at the back, towards the heels and is an important element to be adorned by Hindu Kashmiri bride at her wedding.

 It hangs from the upper portion of the ear and passes through the holes in the ears pierced at the top end of both the ear-lobes.

-Apart from deji-hor, earrings, anklets and bangles are adorned by the Hindu Kashmiri women.
+Apart from deji-hor, earrings, anklets, and bangles are adorned by the Hindu Kashmiri women.

 For Muslim Women

-The Pheran worn by a Muslim Kashmiri woman is a traditional piece of cloth, long up to the knees and has broad sleeves with brocade patterns and prominent pockets.
+The Pheran worn by a Muslim Kashmiri woman is a traditional piece of cloth, long up to the knees, and has broad sleeves with brocade patterns and prominent pockets.

-The traditional headgears are made of fine and warm wool and are used as adorned as a protection against the extreme cold climatic conditions in Kashmir.
+The traditional headgears are made of fine and warm wool and are used as adorned as a protection against the extremely cold climatic conditions in Kashmir.

-The unmarried Muslim Kashmiri girls wear the skullcaps which are embellished with the gold thread embroidery and decorated with the trinkets, pendants and amulets.
+The unmarried Muslim Kashmiri girls wear the skullcaps which are embellished with the gold thread embroidery and decorated with the trinkets, pendants, and amulets.